 The workload of a consultant can be very heavy, with working nights and weekends a possibility when required.
 It is, however, a very sociable profession with plenty of networking opportunities, as well as more casual social occasions.
-Many firms have implemented flexible working practices and give the opportunity for sabbaticals and secondments after a period of service.
+Many firms have implemented flexible working practices and offer the opportunity for sabbaticals and secondments after a period of service.

 What are the main specialisms and areas of work in consulting?

 Within consulting there are services and industries.
 Simply put, services are the type of work a firm does and industries are the fields they work in.
 Some firms specialise in a particular function – such as strategy – and a variety of industries, while others specialise in one function in one particular area of industry.
 Other firms incorporate a variety of both.
 The majority of the larger consultancy firms specialise in a particular function and work across a number of industries, whereas niche firms tend to specialise in one function and one particular industry.